net-vinothkumar/spring-ibatis/spring-boot-mybatis/README.md

 MyBatis helps to map the domain objects to database table data.
 MyBatis eliminates almost all of the JDBC code and manual setting of parameters and retrieval of results.
-It provides simple XML or Annotation based configuration to map Java POJOs to database.
+It provides simple XML or Annotation based configuration to map Java POJOs to database. iBATIS can be implemented for nearly any language or platform such as Java, Ruby, and C# for Microsoft .NET iBATIS is free and an open source software

 <img width="970" alt="screen shot 2018-05-19 at 21 15 20" src="https://user-images.githubusercontent.com/30971809/40272172-d8eb330a-5ba9-11e8-9a56-f0374d379088.png">